 The details for each meeting place are given below.
 We aim to be at the meeting place at 6.30pm to be on the water for 7pm - and generally stop for a cup of tea and a snack at some point during the evening, returning around 9pm.
 Please bring with you appropriate clothing/change of clothes, towel - and your own drinks and snacks.

-The coached group will set aside a short period of time each time for practising skills - and the peer paddlers are encouraged to do the same.
+The coached group will set aside a short period of time each time for practising skills - and the non-coached/led paddlers are encouraged to do the same.
 A number of evenings will be designated as 'wet sessions', a chance to practice rescues and rolls - as well as make a fool of yourself with balancing games!
 In September, the evenings are so short that we take light sticks and come back in the dark - often a magical experience as the sun sets over the Moray Firth.